Price–101 Freeway/Apache Boulevard station

-Price–101 Freeway/Apache Boulevard station is a light rail station on the A Line of the Valley Metro Rail system in Tempe, Arizona, United States.
+Price–101 Freeway/Apache Boulevard station is a light rail station on the A Line of the Valley Metro Rail & Streetcar system in Tempe, Arizona, United States.
 It is the first station of the westbound line within the city of Tempe, and is located a few hundred feet east of Loop 101/Price Freeway.
+It consists of one island platform located in the median of Apache Boulevard to the east of the freeway.
 This station is a park and ride station.